besure94/coin-counter/README.md

 Create array/object with values of each coin (quarters, dimes, nickels and pennies)

+Create array/object with properties for each coin, to count the total for each coin.

 Take the number and subtract 0.25 until you can't subtract 0.25 anymore.
 Then do the same with 0.10, 0.05, and 0.01.

 Base case will be 0, with an array/object with the number of each coin listed.